-Among his many honors and awards have been the Christopher Medal, ABBY Award, International Reading Association Book of the Year, Minnesota Book Award, Midwest Publishers Association Book of the Year, Parent’s Choice Award, Barnes and Noble Star of the North, and Story Telling World Award.
+Among Doug’s many honors and awards have been the Christopher Medal, ABBY Award, International Reading Association Book of the Year, Minnesota Book Award, Midwest Publishers Association Book of the Year, Parent’s Choice Award, Smithsonian Notable Book Award, Barnes and Noble Star of the North, Story Telling World Award, and the Lifetime Achievement Award from the Minnesota Association for Environmental Education.

-Doug has read his books, narrated, and performed at the White House, New York’s famed Lincoln Center, and other major performing venues around the country.
+Douglas Wood has read his books, narrated, and performed at the White House, New York’s famed Lincoln Center, and many other extraordinary venues across the country.

-In his books, frequent speaking engagements, and far-flung wilderness expeditions Doug continues to explore the relationship between the natural world and the human spirit.
-Douglas Wood lives with his family in a log cabin in the pines by the Mississippi River.
+In his books and music, frequent speaking engagements, and far-flung wilderness expeditions, Douglas Wood continues to explore the relationship between the natural world and the human spirit.
+Doug lives with his family in a log cabin in the pines by the Mississippi River.

 Resume – pdf